zakzhu/ansible-init/README.md

 [![release][shield-release]][info-release]
 [![prs welcome][shield-prs]][info-prs]

-Ansible-Init is designed to initilize a new project of ansible playbook with best practice.
+Ansible-Init is designed to initilize a new project of ansible playbook for best practice.

 [TOC]